 In terms of pest infestations in Arizona, crickets are certainly kind enough to announce their presence.
 If you notice any of the following signs, you just might have a cricket infestation on your hands:

-1. Seeing and Hearing Crickets: We’ll combine the two exceedingly obvious signs – if you see a bunch of crickets or hear their signature chirping in your home, it’s likely you have a cricket problem in your house.
+1. Seeing and Hearing Crickets: We’ll combine the two exceedingly obvious signs – if you see a bunch of crickets or hear their signature chirping in your home, you likely have a cricket problem in your house.

 2. Chewed-Up Fabric Edges: Look for holes in upholstery and carpet fabrics such as wool, silk, cotton, and some synthetic blends; they’re significantly bigger than holes left by moths or other small pests.

-The good news is that crickets are not sneaky about their infestations.
+The good news is that crickets are not sneaky when infesting your home.
 The bad news is that they swarm quickly at the turn of a season – so you’ll have to be prepared in order to ward off a cricket infestation effectively before it’s a pretty big problem.

 How to Get Rid of Crickets in Your House